tchughesiv/aws-loft-2017-container-lab/labs/lab6/chapter6.md

 - Click `Close`.
 - Now that the bind is created, you need to redeploy your application so it can consume the secrets that were just created, and attach to the database.
 - Once again, click on the three dots `...` and now click `Deploy`.
 This will launch a new version of your application.
 - Let's look at the newly created secret by clicking `Resources` on the left menu and then `Secrets`.
 The newest secret should be at the top of the list.
+Click on the newest secret and reveal the password that was automatically generated.
 - Return to the Project Overview page by clicking `Overview` on the left menu.
 - Once the new deployment is finished, go back to the hello-world application url and refresh.
 Now you should see PostgreSQL information populated.